 Since March 2010, we have been conducting coral reef monitoring and research in the Bacalar Chico Marine Reserve, filling a much-needed data gap for one of the most remote marine protected areas in Belize.
-One of the focuses of our research is investigating the impact of lionfish on juvenile fish, as this invasive species has no native predators outside its original home in the Indo-Pacific, and therefore poses a huge threat to Belize's reef fisheries.
+One of the focuses of our research is investigating the impact of lionfish on the world heritage listed Belize Barrier Reef and on juvenile reef fish, as this invasive species has no native predators outside its original home in the Indo-Pacific, and therefore poses a huge threat to Belize's reef fisheries.

 Join us in the Bacalar Chico Marine Reserve to assist with this research monitoring the progression of the lionfish invasion in Belize, and directly contribute to efforts to combat its spread through participating in lionfish culls while scuba diving.

 Our lionfish project volunteers are based at our remote dive camp in the Bacalar Chico Marine Reserve, which is a large, palm-studded island shouldered by white beaches and backed by mangroves that fade to the west into Corozal Bay.
 Volunteers love the communal bungalows that face out onto the Caribbean sea!